yandex/rep/docs/metaml.rst

 Meta Machine Learning
 =====================

-Meta machine learning is specific algorithms, like complicated hierarchical algorithm, hyperparameters optimization parameters.
+Meta machine learning contains specific ML-algorithms, that are taking some classification/regression model as an input.

-Also there is Factory which allows you to train set of models and compare them very simply.
+Also there is a Factory which allows training set of models and comparing them very simply.

 Factory
 -------